-Resolving the funding shortfall involves several steps:
+Resolving the funding shortfall in the long term involves several steps:

 - 1. Improving asset knowledge so that data accurately records the asset inventory, how assets are performing and when assets are not able to provide the required service levels, - 2.
 Improving our efficiency in operating, maintaining, replacing existing and constructing new assets to optimise life cycle costs, - 3.
 Identifying and managing risks associated with providing services from infrastructure, - 4.
-Making trade-offs between service levels and costs to ensure that the community receives the best return from infrastructure, - 5.
-Identifying assets surplus to needs for disposal to make saving in future operations and maintenance costs - 6.
-Consulting with the community to ensure that services meet community needs and are affordable, - 7.
-Developing partnership with other bodies, where available to provide services; - 8.
+Making tradeoffs between service levels and costs to ensure that the community receives the best return from infrastructure, - 5.
+Indentifying assets surplus to needs for disposal to make saving in future operations and maintenance costs - 6.
+Developing partnership with other bodies, where available to provide services; - 7.
 Seeking additional funding from governments and other bodies to better reflect a 'whole of government' funding approach to infrastructure services.